La Union: Formation of La Union

-Thus on October 29, 1849, Governor General Claveria signed the proposal (promovido) to unite the Pangasinan-Ilocos-Cordillera areas into a new province called La Union (the official name designated by Claveria himself).
+The situation was even worse for the 40 to 45 rancherías located in the depths of the Eastern País del Igorotes.
+The commandancia established in 1826 proved ineffective in maintaining order among the Igorrotes, whose remoteness from central authorities led to rampant smuggling of tobacco and other merchandise, thereby disrupting the region's economic stability.Thus on 29 October 1849, Governor General Claveria signed the promovido (proposal) to unite the Pangasinan-Ilocos-Cordillera areas into a new province called La Union (the official name designated by Claveria himself) as San Fernando as cabecera (capital) and Amburayan River in the north and Rabon River in the south as provincial boundaries.
 For 124 days, high and important Spanish colonial officers studied and deliberated on the proposition to create La Union or not.

-On March 2, 1850, Governor General Antonio Maria Blanco signed the Superior Decreto that founded La Union – the 34th province since the founding of Cebu in 1565.
-It was classified as a gobierno politico-militar (Political-Military Government).
-Blanco appointed, on March 4, 1850, Captain Toribio Ruiz de la Escalera (Claveria's former trusted aide de camp) as the first Gobernador Military y Politico.
+On 2 March 1850, Governor General Antonio María Blanco signed the superior decreto that founded La Union – the 34th province since the founding of Cebu in 1565.
+It was classified as a Gobierno Politico-Militar (Political-Military Government).
+Blanco appointed, on 4 March 1850, Captain Toribio Ruiz de la Escalera (Claveria's former trusted aide de camp) as the first Gobernador Military y Politico.
 La Union is the union of lands, people, cultures and resources.
-On April 18, 1854, Queen Isabella II of Spain issued the royal decree (real orden) from Madrid confirming Blanco's Superior Decreto.
+On 18 April 1854, Queen Isabella II of Spain issued the real orden (royal decree) from Madrid confirming Blanco's superior decreto.

+By 1869 and 1885 Rosario and Tubao became towns in La Union respectively.
+In 1869, Governor-General de la Torre converted Concepcion into Rosario, which remained spiritually dependent on Santo Tomas.
+Despite the bishop's refusal to assign an assistant priest, Rosario became the 13th town, with its priest overseeing both towns.
+In 1885, after 12 years of petitions, Tubao was officially recognized as the 14th town as San Isidro de Tubao, named after the patron saint of farmers.

-By 1860, there was a dramatic progress in commerce and agriculture in the province primarily because of Tobacco.
-Spanish authorities banked on the prized leaf for further economic development.
+By 1860, there was significant progress in commerce and agriculture in the province.
+La Union became an exporter of tobacco, rice, and sibucao from the 1860s to the 1880s.
+Tobacco was the primary product and the reason for the province's economic growth.
+Spanish authorities relied heavily on the prized leaf for further economic development.
 The industry was so lucrative that a Tobacco Monopoly was established.
-All Tobacco leaves were strictly monitored and bought exclusively by the government at a fixed price.
+All tobacco leaves were strictly monitored and purchased exclusively by the government at a fixed price.

+Simultaneously, other provinces were also experiencing economic growth.
+Relying on its own indigenous resources, La Union did not import rice, palay, tobacco, sibucao, or other products during this period.

+By 1887, the province's population had grown to 100,775.
+La Union's heterogeneous population mingled throughout this period.
+The Chinos, or Mestizos de Sangley, Españoles-Peninsulares, and Españoles-Insulares coexisted with the native Pangasinenses, Ilocanos, and Igorots (particuallaly the Kankanai and Ibaloi), whether Christianized or non-Christianized.
+The Christianized Igorots or Nuevo Cristianos were often referred to as Vagos or Bago.